 Lately, when she puts Elizabeth in her high chair and gives her snacks, and then leaves the room to get something, Elizabeth cries and cries until she comes back.

-What Elizabeth is experiencing is classic separation anxiety.
+What Elizabeth is experiencing is classic separation anxiety in toddlers.

 Why do babies get separation anxiety?